Nutritional Therapy

 • Explore and practice the skills required to establish, develop and manage therapeutic and professional relationships with clients.

-• Identifying the practitioner’s responsibilities when working with the clients including time management, boundary setting, implied and informed consent and practitioner self-care
+• Identifying the practitioner’s responsibilities when working with clients including time management, boundary setting, implied and informed consent and practitioner self-care

-• Practice management; the legal, ethical, administrative and business requirements of practice, including privacy and data protection, which are essential when offering services to the public.
+• Practice management; the legal, ethical, administrative and business requirements of practice (including privacy and data protection), which are essential when offering services to the public.

 • Learning how to manage relationships with other professionals to support working with clients